dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/authentication-and-access-control/rbac/user-roles-permissions.md

 ---
+title: User roles & permissions in Dagster+
-title: 'User roles & permissions'
+sidebar_label: 'User roles & permissions'
-displayed_sidebar: 'dagsterPlus'
 sidebar_position: 200
 ---

-# Understanding user roles & permissions in Dagster+

 Role-based access control (RBAC) enables you to grant specific permissions to users in your organization, ensuring that Dagster users have access to what they require in Dagster+, and no more.